pauleone/caster_scraper/README.md

 name using `--vendor <name>`.
 These options are useful for quick tests without scraping the entire sheet.

+## Vendor-Specific Scrapers
+The script provides built-in handlers for Grainger, MSC Direct, Northern Tool, and Caster Depot.
+Each handler first tries to fetch prices through the configured proxy services and falls back to a direct request when needed.

 ## Troubleshooting
 - Ensure your service account credentials are correct and that the account has permission to edit the spreadsheet.
 - If Playwright fails to launch the browser, run `playwright install` to download the required browser binaries.